Virginia Drug and Alcohol Treatment Centers

 State and government-funded treatment programs may be more accessible to those who do not have private insurance or personal funds for private treatment.
 These facilities often accept patients on an as-needed basis as they may not have the capacity for new patients at a given time.
 Consequently, clients with the most severe addictions usually receive treatment first, while others may be placed on a waitlist.
 The accessibility issue with government programs can make private programs preferable for many patients.

-This table breaks down the number of treatment facilities in Virginia by whether they are private non-profit, private for-profit, locally-funded, or federally-funded.
+This table breaks down the number of drug and alcohol treatment centers in Virginia by whether they are private non-profit, private for-profit, locally-funded, or federally-funded.

 At American Addiction Centers we know that treatment costs and payment options can play a major factor in your decision to seek help.
 We consult with insurance companies across the country to help people access the treatment they need and overcome their addictions.
 We offer resources for you to instantly verify your insurance benefits before you call to help you decide in a timely manner.
-We also operate a confidential helpline and have treatment facilities across the nation to make sure you can find a local treatment option.
+We also operate a confidential detox helpline and have treatment facilities across the nation to make sure you can find a local treatment option.
 Our facilities provide quality, compassionate, and innovative care to Virginians with addiction and co-occurring mental health disorders.

 Spending on drug treatment through private insurance has stayed mostly stable in recent years, although total alcohol and other drug treatment spending in the country has declined since 1986.
 At that time, private insurance contributed nearly 30 percent to the treatment of alcohol and other drugs.
 The Affordable Care Act (ACA) mandates that insurance plans cover substance use disorder treatment, but not everyone is able to afford a plan through the ACA Marketplace.